Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/api-node.md

 !!! note

-    To access an API node using the context variable, use the following format:
+    Use the following syntax to access an API node using the context variable:
     ~~~
     {{context.steps.Start.APINodeName}}
     ~~~